-Then there’s the appraisal service.
-Pro rata, it’s £35 p h.
-If you want additional phone support, I will give you my phone number and the fee is also £35 per hour with a minimum of half-an-hour at £20.
+The appraisal service, pro rata, is £38 p h.
+If you want additional phone support, I will give you my phone number and the fee is also £38 per hour with a minimum of half-an-hour at £20.
 In some circumstances I may be open to negotiation.

 As examples, for my evaluating and making comprehensive written suggestions on a synopsis and the first 10,000 words of a novel, you would expect to pay around £200+.
-NB: the first 10,000 words have the most intensive feedback in order to flag up general issues; this usually means that you wouldn’t have to pay pro rata for the rest.
+NB: the first 10,000 words have the most intensive feedback in order to flag up general issues; this usually means that you would be paying less than that pro rata for the rest.

 To read a poetry manuscript of up to 70 poems and give you an overview and general comments, including which poems are not as strong, and a sense of whether you need to reorder, you’d pay £150.
 If you want detailed commentary which includes suggested edits on any individual poem that requires this in addition to an overview, expect to pay between £200 and £600, depending on how many poems require attention.

 I can of course also offer comments on just a few poems at a pro rata fee of £40 p h (I would usually expect to take up to 2 hours on a pamphlet-sized ms of 15–20 poems).

 2020/2021 NB there are now several more online holistic writing courses available.
 See below.
-If you would like something more tightly-structured, bear in mind that I offer two online courses supported with extensive study material and individual feedback: one on writing poetry, and one on writing a novel.
+If you would like something tightly-structured, bear in mind that I offer two online courses supported with extensive study material and individual feedback: one on writing poetry, and one on writing a novel.
 These have had consistently excellent feedback from participants, and many of those are now published.
 (The Guardian dedicated a full-page feature to my first-ever long novle-writing course in 1988.)
 I’ve been promising an Introduction to Poetry course for a while: I still fully intend to launch it – well, sometime.
 Soonish.